Togakure-ryū: Weapons

 The Bujinkan organization teaches that the original Togakure-ryū utilized many special weapons.
 One was the shuko, which is a "spiked iron band worn around the hand".
 It enabled the wearer to use it as a defense against sword attacks and also to reach higher terrain, as it could be used to climb trees or walls, especially when worn with similar devices for the feet called ashiko.
 Additionally, the tetsubishi (a type of caltrop) was a "small spiked weapon used to slow pursuers or protect doorways".
 The third was the kyoketsu-shoge, a blade from a double-bladed spear that was tied to a length of rope with an iron ring at the other end for the wielder to hold.
 In addition to use as a weapon, it could be used to "wedge open a door, climb into a tree or over a wall, or tie up an opponent".

 Training areas

 There are 18 training areas that modern Togakure-ryū focuses on.
 The areas are constantly updated to remain relevant to modern threats that practitioners will need to face.
 The Togakure ryu Ninjutsu Hidensho is a Japanese manuscript written by Takamatsu, in the possession of Masaaki Hatsumi, that documents modern Togakure-ryū.
 The document is purported to contain the origin of the "18 Skills of Ninjutsu".
-Modern Togakure-ryu is taught in the syllabi of the Bujinkan, Genbukan, Jinenkan, Gi Yu Kyo Kai, and To-Shin Do.
+Modern Togakure-ryu is taught in the syllabi of the Bujinkan, Genbukan, Jinenkan, Gi Yu Kyo Kai, Jinkage Ryu, and To-Shin Do.